“A remarkable, contemporary bluesman…a powerhouse young guitarist and soulful vocalist. A major player…highly recommended” –Rolling Stone

 Birchwood, his father from Tobago, his mother from the UK, was born in 1985 in Orlando, Florida.
 He first grabbed a guitar at age 13 and soon became proficient at mimicking what he heard on the radio.
 But the popular grunge rock, hip-hop and metal of the 1990s didn’t move him, and he quickly grew bored.
 And then he heard Jimi Hendrix.
 “He was larger than life.
 What he did was mind-blowing.
 When I realized Hendrix was influenced by the blues, I found my path,” he says.
 By 17, he was deep into the blues, listening to Albert King, Freddie King, Albert Collins, Muddy Waters, Lightnin’ Hopkins and especially Buddy Guy.
 As luck would have it, just as Birchwood was discovering Guy, the blues master had a concert scheduled in Orlando.
 Birchwood was there, front and center.
 “I was floored,” he recalls.
 “I completely connected with the blues.
 I knew I had to make this music.”

-Rhodes insisted Birchwood go to college and always held the guitar spot in his band open for Selwyn whenever he was available.
-It was a win-win situation, as Birchwood—through hard work and scholarships—received his MBA from The University of Tampa.
-“I challenged myself to get that degree,” Birchwood says.
-“These days, it’s not good enough to just be a good player.”
-Combining the musical lessons learned from Rhodes and his business acumen, Birchwood created The Selwyn Birchwood Band in 2010, featuring veteran musicians older than Selwyn, testifying to Selwyn’s musical chops and his leadership skills.
-On stage, they play off each other with ease, feeding off each other’s energy, sharing the fun with the audience.
+Birchwood treasured his time with Rhodes, but was adamant about completing his college studies.
+Rhodes, as a tribute to Birchwood’s drive and talent, made it clear to the young musician that he would hold the guitar spot in his band open for Selwyn whenever he was available.
+Birchwood—through hard work and scholarships—received his MBA from The University of Tampa.
+Combining the musical lessons learned from Rhodes and his business acumen, Birchwood created The Selwyn Birchwood Band in 2010, featuring seasoned, veteran musicians choosing to play with the new kid—a testament to his talent and leadership skills.

-The Selwyn Birchwood Band has been touring non-stop since before the Alligator debut came out.
-The band has performed at festivals including The Chicago Blues Festival, The Waterfront Blues Festival, The Mississippi Valley Blues Festival, The Tampa Bay Blues Festival, The North Atlantic Blues Festival, The King Biscuit Blues Festival as well as on The Legendary Rhythm & Blues Cruise and Joe Bonamassa’s Keeping The Blues Alive Cruise.
-Internationally, they have performed at The Great British Rhythm & Blues Festival, Jazz a Vienne in France, the Rawa Blues Festival in Poland, the Moulin Blues Festival in The Netherlands, the Ottawa Blues Festival in Canada, as well as performing in Spain, Switzerland, Norway, the Czech Republic, Ireland, Belgium and Mexico.
+The Selwyn Birchwood Band tours virtually non-stop.
+They have performed at The Chicago Blues Festival, Portland’s Waterfront Blues Festival, The Mississippi Valley Blues Festival, The Tampa Bay Blues Festival, The North Atlantic Blues Festival, The King Biscuit Blues Festival as well as on The Legendary Rhythm & Blues Cruise and Joe Bonamassa’s Keeping The Blues Alive At Sea.
+Internationally, they have appeared at The Great British Rhythm & Blues Festival, Jazz a Vienne in France, the Rawa Blues Festival in Poland, the Moulin Blues Festival in the Netherlands, the Ottawa Blues Festival and the Montreal Jazz Festival in Canada, the Montreux Jazz Festival in Switzerland, as well as playing concerts in Spain, Norway, the Czech Republic, Ireland, Belgium and Mexico.